Robert Atherton Edwin: Meteorological career

+Expansion of weather sections in New Zealand

-By 1876 Edwin's weather-reporting section was functioning along the lines set out by FitzRoy in his 1863 manual, the Weather Book.
-The original 17 observer stations had increased to 28 extending from Auckland to The Bluff.
+By 1876, Edwin's weather-reporting section was functioning along the lines set out by FitzRoy in his 1863 manual, the Weather Book.
+The original 17 observer stations had increased to 28 and extended from Auckland to The Bluff.
 Most were at ports, with the harbourmasters acting as weather observers; the co-operation of the Telegraph Department was assured.
 Every day, observations of the general weather together with wind direction and force, the barometer reading, the shade temperature, and the sea conditions were telegraphed to Wellington.
-From these observations Edwin prepared synoptic charts, and dispatched the forecast for the next 24 hours to each station and to the principal newspapers.
+From these observations, Edwin prepared synoptic charts, and dispatched the forecast for the next 24 hours to each station and to the principal newspapers.
 If high winds were predicted, storm warnings were sent to the ports.
 Later, with growing experience of the isobaric patterns typical of New Zealand and making use of Australian weather reports received daily via the trans-Tasman cable from 1876, Edwin was able to classify the associated weather systems and apply empirical rules for forecasting.
 His predictions were heavily reliant on charting the passage of depressions and their accompanying 'backing winds'.

 Official support for the new weather section in its initial years was lukewarm.
 This was rather surprising in a country where the weather systems were oceanic in origin and in which the economy was critically dependent on shipping activity, with wrecks and strandings occurring frequently.
-The drive for the All Red Line that commenced in 1858 and would eventually link the British Empire was perhaps the eventual turning point, from which New Zealand only started benefiting from in 1876.
-Prior to this the weather-reporting section in New Zealand had been established as an 'experimental system' only, and in 1877 a parliamentary committee of inquiry found the work of the section 'to be of value' but was uncertain about continuing to fund it beyond a further year.
+The drive for the All Red Line that commenced in 1858 and would eventually link the British Empire was the eventual turning point, from which New Zealand only started benefiting from in 1876.
+Prior to this, the weather-reporting section in New Zealand had been established as an 'experimental system' only, and in 1877 a parliamentary committee of inquiry found the work of the section 'to be of value' but was uncertain about continuing to fund it beyond a further year.
 To justify the work of the section Edwin constantly stressed its value by citing the opinions of the 'officers who receive warnings and not that of the officer who issues them.'